Writer, Memoirist, Journalist

 I’ve worked as a literary scout in New York for the Japanese publisher Shueisha and translated One Thousand and One-Second Stories (Issen ichibyo monogatari) by the Japanese Dadaist Inagaki Taruho.
 The Ten-Woman Bicycle, a children's book, was excerpted in Ms. and published by presses in England, Holland and Sweden.
 My work has been translated into seven languages.

-From 2009-2016, I wrote and published the blog Amusing the Zillion: A former carny kid casts an insider's eye on the amusement business, Coney Island, and fun places in between.
-It was a leading source for news about Coney Island, garnering frequent mention of "as first reported by" and referenced by a spectrum of blogs and dailies including the New York Times and New York Daily News.
+I wrote and published the blog Amusing the Zillion: A former carny kid casts an insider's eye on the amusement business, Coney Island, and fun places in between.
+From 2009-2016 it was a leading source for news about Coney Island, garnering frequent mention of "as first reported by" and referenced by a spectrum of blogs and dailies including the New York Times and New York Daily News.